the-architech-xyz/types/README.md

 - **⚡ CLI-First Approach** - Leverages existing tools like `create-next-app` and `shadcn init`
 - **🏗️ Three-Layer Architecture** - Clean separation of concerns with File Engine, Orchestrator, and Executor
 - **🎯 Semantic Actions** - High-level, intent-driven actions that abstract implementation complexity
+- **🗂️ Contextual, Isolated VFS** - Each blueprint runs in its own sandbox with pre-populated files
+- **🔄 Smart Fallback Mechanism** - ENHANCE_FILE can auto-create missing files (perfect for API routes)
 - **🛡️ Type-Safe** - Built with TypeScript for reliability and developer experience

 ### V2: Dynamic Module Management (Coming Soon)